Minimum degree spanning tree

 In graph theory, a minimum degree spanning tree is a subset of the edges of a connected graph that connects all the vertices together, without any cycles, and its maximum degree of its vertices as small as possible.
 That is, it is a spanning tree whose maximum degree is minimal.

 The decision problem is: Given a graph G and an integer k, does G have a spanning tree such that no vertex has degree greater than k?
 This is also known as the degree-constrained spanning tree problem.

 Algorithms

 Finding the minimum degree spanning tree of an undirected graph is NP-hard.
-This can be shown by reduction to the Hamiltonian path problem.
+This can be shown by constructing a reduction from the Hamiltonian path problem.
 For directed graphs, finding the minimum degree spanning tree is also NP-hard.

 R. Krishman and B. Raghavachari (2001) have a quasi-polynomial time approximation algorithm to solve the problem for directed graphs.

 M. Haque, Md.
 R. Uddin, and Md.
 A. Kashem (2007) found a linear time algorithm that can find the minimum degree spanning tree of series-parallel graphs with small degrees.

 G. Yao, D. Zhu, H. Li, and S. Ma (2008) found a polynomial time algorithm that can find the minimum degree spanning tree of directed acyclic graphs.